matteyeux/checkm8/README.md

 ### Credits
 - axi0mx for checkm8 BootROM exploit
 - synackuk for some usbexec stuff
-- Gregor Haas A10 payload
+- Gregor Haas : A10 payloads